Khizr03/My_password_generator.py/README.md

 # my_password_generator.py
-This is currently one of my unfinished projects in Python.
+This is one of my projects in Python, it's a password generator.